-7.7 Appointments committees:
+6.8 Appointments committees:

-Each clinical department in the CoM will establish a standing appointments committee to oversee and approve appointment recommendations going forward to the DH.
+Each clinical department in the CoM may establish a standing appointments committee to oversee and approve appointment recommendations when delegated by the DH.
 Appointments committee recommendations will be advisory to the DH, whose recommendation will in turn be advisory to the Dean.
-Historically, the work of a departmental appointments committee involved the simultaneous recommendation of a candidate for both a faculty appointment and a job as a university employee in the CoM.
 In these Procedures, the committee's role is confined to recommending an academic appointment only.
 As such, the committee must be familiar with the department's academic needs and its recommendations must be consistent with the CoM's academic needs and overall mission.